Find out how your firm can apply for a passport under MiFID II and the important deadlines you need to know about.

 - will become newly authorised under MiFID II and needs to passport from 3 January 2018

-During the MiFID II transition period all MiFID II passport notifications should be sent to: [email protected].
+During the MiFID II transition period all MiFID II passport notifications should be sent to: [email protected], except for RIEs who should email the forms to their named supervisor.

 Timelines for submission of passporting applications